baichuns/baichuns.github.io/_posts/2024-12-15-image-feature-extraction.md

 - Phase Symmetry: Complementing phase congruency, phase symmetry focuses on the symmetry of the phase information in an image.
 It identifies regions where the phase of the frequency components exhibits a symmetrical pattern, which often corresponds to the presence of edges or other significant structures.
 Phase symmetry can be particularly useful for detecting features that are not easily captured by traditional edge detection methods, as it emphasizes the underlying structure rather than just intensity changes.

-In summary, for the Sato filter and Canny edge detection serving the purpose of edge detection, the Sato filter excels in enhancing features in noisy environments, whereas the Canny edge detector is preferred for its accuracy and reliability in defining edges.
+In short, for the use of Sato filter and Canny edge detection serving the purpose of edge detection, the Sato filter might excel in enhancing features in noisy environments, whereas the Canny edge detector is preferred for its accuracy and reliability in defining edges.
 The choice between the two methods ultimately depends on the specific requirements of the image processing task at hand.

 More notes about sato filter, the size of the filter object in the Sato filter has a significant impact on the performance and results of edge and texture detection in images.
 Here is one key effect of filter object size: